-Metronom in numbers
+Metronom by the numbers

 METRO is a leading international specialist in the wholesale and food trading industry – a business sector in which IT rather used to have a support function for the classic B2B wholesale business.At METRO, however, the use of omnichannel is already a significant part of the corporate strategy.
 The main focus of METRONOM, the wholesaler’s tech-unit, is the digitization of B2B commerce.
 The overarching objective is to create the right technical conditions for digital transformation.